The Nikkei Internment Memorial Centre

 In 2012 the Village of New Denver, working with the New Denver Kyowakai Society and the Burnaby-based Nikkei National Museum and Cultural Centre began a digitization project to provide online public access to photos of all the items in the NIMC’s artefact and archival collections.
-The project continued throughout the 2012, 2013 and 2015 seasons.
-If grant funding is secured for summer students, the project is scheduled to resume in 2016.
+The digitization project occurs for a few months of each year and is grant-dependent.

 The collections from the Nikkei National Museum (Burnaby), Japanese Canadian Cultural Centre (Toronto), and the Kamloops Japanese Canadian Museum & Archives can also be searched though this database.